 One important aspect of this song is where the M’s are going … a bank account.

 Honestly, if you gauged 21’s love of building wealth just from his lyrics, it’s a little thin.
-There are definitely some hidden gems but doesn’t compare to the catalog of financial information for more financially focused artists, but it’s what he is doing outside the studio where his dedication to building wealth shines.
+There are definitely some hidden gems but they don’t compare to the catalog of financial information for more financially focused artists, what he is doing outside the studio is where his dedication to building wealth shines.

 21 Savage: Financial Literacy Activist